The impact of microscale physics in continuous time random walks for hydrodynamic dispersion in disordered media: Abstract

 \section{Abstract}

 The continuous time random walk (CTRW) approach has been widely applied to model large-scale non-Fickian transport in the flow through disordered media.
-Often, the underlying microscopic transport mechanisms and disorder characteristics are not known.
-Their effect on large-scale solute dispersion is encoded by a heavy-tailed transition time distribution.
+Often, the underlying microscopic transport mechanisms and disorder characteristics are not known, and their effect on large-scale solute dispersion is encoded by a heavy-tailed transition time distribution.
 Here we study how the microscale physics manifests in the CTRW framework, and how it affects solute dispersion.
-To this end, we consider three CTRW models that originate in different microscopic disorder and transport mechanisms, that is, transport under random sorption properties, random flow properties, and a combination thereof.
-All of these mechanisms can give rise to anomalous transport.
-We first derive the CTRW models corresponding to each of these physical scenarios, then we explore the impact of the microscale physics on the large-scale dispersion behavior for flux-weighted and uniform solute injection modes.
-Analytical and numerical results show the differences and similarities in the observed anomalous dispersion behaviors in terms of spatial particle densities, displacement mean and variance, and particle breakthrough curves.
-While random advection and sorption have similar large-scale transport signatures, they differ in their response to uniform injection conditions, and in general to initial particle distributions that are not flux-weighted.
+To this end, we consider transport in disordered media with random sorption and random flow properties.
+Both disorder mechanisms can give rise to anomalous particle transport.
+We present the CTRW models corresponding to each of these physical scenarios to discuss the different manifestations of microscale heterogeneity on large-scale dispersion depending on the particle injection modes.
+The combined impact of random sorption and advection is studied with a novel CTRW model that explicitly represents both microscale disorder mechanisms.
+While random advection and sorption may show similar large-scale transport behaviors, they can be clearly distinguished in their response to uniform injection conditions, and, in general, to initial particle distributions that are not flux-weighted.
 These findings highlight the importance of the microscale physics for the interpretation and prediction of anomalous dispersion phenomena in disordered media.